Wolfkid200444/FakeWolfkidBOT/README.md

-## The code for this repository has been moved to [Bot Code](https://github.com/FutureDeveloperZ/FakeWolfkid).
+## The code for this repository has been moved to [FutureDeveloperZ/FakeWolfkid](https://github.com/FutureDeveloperZ/FakeWolfkid).